chiyeon/snowfall/README.md

 If installing locally without sudo, add the `-l` flag to the `install.sh` script to install it in `$HOME/.local/share` instead.

-Note: Either of these directories should be in your $PATH!
+Note: Either of these directories should be in your `$PATH`!
 If all else fails, running the install script should leave an executable file simply named `snowfall` in the git directory.
 Run it with `./snowfall`!

 # configuration
 Snowfall has a total of four optional arguments.
 Run with the help flag (`snowfall -h` or `snowfall --help`) to view the help menu.
 The flags are case-sensitive!